-Fly line is one of the most confusing aspects of fly fishing and especially hard to understand for beginners.
-One of your first decisions should be whether or not you need floating or sinking line.
-Floating line will be used in the majority of fly fishing situations due to how high it floats on the surface.
+Fly line is one of the most confusing aspects of fly fishing and is especially hard to understand for beginners.
+One of your first decisions should be the type of fly line; whether or not you need floating or sinking line.
+Floating line will be used in the majority of fly fishing situations due to how high it will drift on the surface.

 Your next choice should be the taper of the fly line.
-Weight-forward taper is going to put the majority of the weight towards the front of the line and is great for longer forward casts.
+Weight-forward lines taper so that the majority of the weight is towards the front of the line and is great for longer forward casts.
 A double-taper line is a smart choice for more finesse situations and shorter casts.

 Putting A Fly Rod Together

 When you’re ready to set up your fly rod, pay close attention to where you do it.
+The rod length can make it easy to get caught in a fan or a door.
+The risk of this is increased with longer rods like euro-nymphing set-ups.
+This is especially true for graphite rods; less so for fiberglass.
 Too often anglers will break the rod tip or split the reel seat by being too aggressive in the set-up process.

 Most rods will come in two or four pieces.
 Also, some of the higher-end rods will have alignment dots to help you get on the water faster.
 Make sure the guides are all properly aligned and facing the proper direction.
 You need to be able to run the fly line directly up from the fly reel through all of the guides.

-It’s not a bad idea to put some wax on the male sections of the rod.
+It’s not a bad idea to put some wax on the male components of the rod ferrules.
 This will allow for easier assembly and breakdown.
 While it’s not necessary, it can ensure the rod is going to stay in good shape.